 Some CHN also may dispense medication in community settings.
 CHNs or HACs are often the principal caregivers in nursing homes and residential care facilities, having more direct contact with the residents than other staff members in the health team.

-Registered Nurse Assistant Preventive Skills or Experience
+Registered Nurse Assistant Preventive Skills November 2022

 - Good interpersonal skills